Maumagnaguagno/HyperTensioN/README.md

 end
 ```

-With the parser completed, it needs to be connected with Hype based on the file extensions of the files provided.
+With the parser completed, it needs to be connected with Hype to be selected based on the domain and problem file extensions.
-It is expected that domain and problem files have the same extension to avoid incomplete data from mixed inputs.
+Domain and problem files are expected to have the same extension to avoid incomplete data from mixed inputs.
 The parser is responsible for file reading to allow uncommon, but possible, binary files.
 Since parsers create structures no value is expected to be returned by ``parse_domain`` and ``parse_problem``.